Thatiparthy

 Thadiparthy or Thatiparthy is a Panchayat and Revenue village in Ranga Reddy district in Telangana State, India.
 It falls under Yacharam mandal, and Division of Ibrahimpatnam Taluk, Ranga Reddy District, Telangana state, Postal code: 501509.
-It's just 50 km far away from Hyderabad city.
+It is just 50 km far away from Hyderabad city.

-It is depend on majorly agriculture source and it's cultivate mainly paddy, cotton and vegetables.
-It's huge source of irrigation system like ground water facility through pumping and man made Wells throughout the year.
+It depends majorly on agriculture and its cultivate is mainly paddy, cotton and vegetables.
+Its huge irrigation system source is a ground water facility through pumping and man made wells throughout the year.